Skip to main content

 ABC

-Mortgage Matchup Center, Phoenix, Ariz.
+Mortgage Matchup Center, Phoenix

 Who are the favorites to win the 2026 women’s NCAA tournament?

 The UCLA Bruins, led by Big Ten Player of the Year and star center Lauren Betts, have to be next on the list.
-Cori Close's squad has made three straight runs to the Final Four and hasn't lost a game this season since Nov.
+Cori Close’s squad has made three straight runs to the Final Four and hasn’t lost a game since Nov.
 26.

-The Texas Longhorns, who routed South Carolina in the SEC Championship final and were the only team to beat UCLA this season in a neutral site game, could be poised to win the program's first national title since the 1984-85 season.
+The Texas Longhorns, who routed South Carolina in the SEC championship final and were the only team to beat UCLA this season in a neutral-site game, could be poised to win the program’s first national title since the 1984–85 season.
 Do-it-all forward Madison Booker is one of the best players in the country.

 The LSU Tigers, led by four-time champion and coach Kim Mulkey, and Shea Ralph’s Vanderbilt Commodores, are two SEC powers who could conceivably also contend for the title.

-More College Basketball on Sports Illustrated
+More College Basketball from Sports Illustrated

 Published | Modified